ethereum/ethereum-org-website/src/content/glossary/index.md

 The ENS registry is a single central [contract](#smart-contract) that provides a mapping from domain names to owners and resolvers, as described in [EIP](#eip) 137.

 [Read more at ens.domains](https://ens.domains)

-### encryption

-Encryption is the conversion of electronic data into a form unreadable by anyone except the owner of the correct decryption key.

-### entropy {#entropy}

-In the context of cryptography, lack of predictability or level of randomness.
-When generating secret information, such as [private keys](#private-key), algorithms usually rely on a source of high entropy to ensure the output is unpredictable.

 ### execution client {#execution-client}